One To One Midwives

-One To One Midwives was an independent midwifery company founded by Joanne Parkington, a midwife in Birkenhead.
+One To One Midwives was an independent English midwifery company founded by Joanne Parkington, a midwife in Birkenhead.
 The company was officially named One to One (North West) Ltd. On 29 July 2019, Joanne Parkington informed her staff the company would cease trading on 31 July 2019.

-The company signed a contract to provide midwifery services with NHS Wirral in November 2011.
+The company signed a contract to provide midwifery services with NHS Wirral Clinical Commissioning Group in November 2011.
 The company provided a single midwife to see women through antenatal care, birth and postnatal care.
 Midwives working for the company were allowed to go into NHS hospitals to act as advocates of support if the woman chooses a hospital birth.
 One to One Midwives had a 33% home birth rate, compared to the National average of 2%.
 They aimed to ensure continuity of care.
 It was alleged that the company misled women about their low rates of intervention, instrumental deliveries, Caesarean sections and stillbirths because those women were transferred to hospital for assistance when there was a problem.

 One to One Midwives were available across Essex and the Northwest of England under Any Qualified Provider rules.
 In November 2017 the company celebrated the birth of its 10,000th baby since starting in 2011 on the Wirral.
 More than 30% were born at home.

 Two of their midwives were shortlisted for the 2019 MaMa awards.